floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 The combat has been revamped and upgraded a lot, the pace of everything is much faster, and the dialogue is shorter and snappier.
 Some of this has been attributed to rushed development, but it also fits here.
 This is a game about wartime.
 Things are meant to be a little more brusque.
 The combat and fighting *should* be the focus of a game about an inter-galactic war.

-The logic is sound and I agree with it, but Mass Effect 3 can't *quite* pull it off.
+It's a neat idea, but Mass Effect 3 can't *quite* pull it off.
 The tired trope of space Marine fighting for Earth is tired here too.
 Admiral Hackett is a dull character, and, frankly, so is Captain Anderson.
 The combat is much improved, but it's still pretty lackluster compared to an FPS or 3rd person shooter.

+As a result, swaths of the game are just... dull.
+I didn't really care about collecting war supplies or helping Hackett with some mission to shore up defenses against the Reapers.
+The world of Mass Effect is what makes it an interesting series, the central plot - often less so.

+## The Central Plot

+The main plot of the game I could not track with.
+The Reapers are shown, repeatedly, to be damn near unkillable.
+It takes the *entire* human fleet to destroy *one* Reaper in the first game.
+Thousands of these things are attacking Earth and millions (?) more are attacking the rest of the galaxy.

+But, early-on in the game, humans discover the Crucible which can completely obliterate the Reapers.
+I was hoping the game would play out similar to Mass Effect 1 - you go on a galaxy hopping expedition to recover pieces of the Crucbile, assemble it, and win.
+That would have made sense.

+But you don't!
+Instead, you collect a bunch of "war assets" to fight the Reapers with.
+Such indomitable forces as a military news reporter and some mercenary ships.
+Why bother!
+That's going to do *nothing* against this force.
+You're better off investing your time and energy in building and assembling the Crucible as quickly as possible.
+So, that's what I did and then missed half the game since what you're "supposed" to be doing is building up a literal warchest.

+The entire premise of the war assets system only makes sense within the context of the game's ending.
+You need the fleets & soldiers as a distraction to prevent the Crucible from being destroyed, but that makes no sense on the first play of the game.